Why we're giving half a million pounds to grassroots conservation leaders with nature-based solutions.

 Nature-based solutions are ways to protect, restore and manage ecosystems that can combat climate change while simultaneously improving biodiversity and human wellbeing.
 By investing in threatened ecosystems now we will secure significant, sustained benefits for the climate, nature, and us.

-This year WFN has announced half a million pounds of funding to address the climate and biodiversity crises hand-in-hand, for nature-based solutions that are rooted in communities across the Global South.
-We will support the conservation of habitats that not only provide a vital carbon sink and ecosystem services, but also an irreplaceable home for wildlife and a sustainable future for people.
+In 2020, for the first time, WFN announced half a million pounds of funding to address the climate and biodiversity crises hand-in-hand, for nature-based solutions that are rooted in communities across the Global South.
+We are supporting the conservation of habitats that not only provide a vital carbon sink and ecosystem services, but also an irreplaceable home for wildlife and a sustainable future for people.

 2020 had been coined the ‘super year’ for the natural world.
 The UN Environment Programme stated: